Cosmian/findex-server/README.md

 The attacking model for Findex assumes that the cloud server is untrusted and may attempt to infer information from the encrypted indexes and search queries.
 However, the server is considered honest-but-curious, meaning it will follow the protocol correctly but will try to learn as much as possible from the data it processes.
 Findex is designed to protect against such adversaries by ensuring that no useful information about the plaintext data or search queries is leaked.

 > [!IMPORTANT]
-> Basically, the server does not know how the encrypted indexes are built nor the datasets they contain.
+> Basically, the server does not know how are encrypted the indexes nor the datasets they contain.
 It can only perform search queries on the encrypted indexes and return the results to the client.

 ## Quick Start

-Multiple options are available to run the Findex Server, including using Docker, pre-built binaries, or building from source.
+Multiple options are available to run the Findex server, including using Docker, pre-built binaries, or building from source.

 > [!WARNING]
 > No authentication is configured for quick start.
 This is not recommended for production use.

 ### Docker

-The quickest way to get started with Findex Server is to use the Docker image To run the server binary on `http://localhost:6668` that stores its data in a Redis server, run the following command:
+The quickest way to get started with Findex server is to use the Docker image.
+To run the server binary on `http://localhost:6668` that stores its data in a Redis server, run the following command:

 ```sh